marticliment/Widgets-for-UniGetUI/README.md

 This repository contains the code of a set of Windows Widgets that can be used to interact with WingetUI.
 The widgets are available on the **Windows Widgets** pane and on **Dev Home**[^1].

+> [!WARNING]
-**NOTE: This widgets require WingetUI source code to be running on the background.
-There is no public beta or stable release that supports WingetUI Widgets yet.**
+> This widgets require WingetUI source code from marticliment/WingetUI#1572 to be running on the background.
+There is no public beta or stable release that supports WingetUI Widgets yet.

 <img src="WingetUI Widget Provider/Widget Provider Package/Images/WidgetCovers/all_dark.png" width=400px></img>
 <img src="WingetUI Widget Provider/Widget Provider Package/Images/WidgetCovers/all_light.png" width=400px></img>